Aaron Curry (American football): Charlotte 49ers

-Curry joined the Charlotte 49ers coaching staff under his former college linebackers coach Brad Lambert in 2014 as a graduate assistant.
+Just weeks after retiring from his playing career, Curry joined the Charlotte 49ers coaching staff under his former college linebackers coach Brad Lambert, spending the 2013 season as a strength and conditioning intern.
+In 2014, Curry became a graduate assistant, working with Charlotte’s linebackers.
 The next year, he was promoted to defensive line coach.

 Seattle Seahawks

 Curry joined the Seahawks coaching staff on March 11, 2020 as a defensive assistant after spending the 2019 season as a coaching assistant.

 Pittsburgh Steelers

 On February 22, 2023, Curry was hired as an inside linebackers coach by the Pittsburgh Steelers.

+New York Jets

+On January 31, 2025, the New York Jets hired Curry to serve as their linebackers coach.

 Personal

 Curry is the son of former Detroit Lions and Baltimore Colts defensive back Reggie Pinkney; he has had a minimal relationship with his father.
 His brother is former NFL linebacker Eric Barton.

 Curry currently resides in North Carolina.